laraibsyed/laraibsyed/README.md

 Information Technology Student
 ------------------------------

-I've been coding since I was 13 and I have created multiple projects for school as well as personal projects such as websites, applications and games!
+Hi Github!
+I'm Laraib and I'm an aspiring AI engineer!
+I've been coding since I was 13 (so that's around 7 years?!).
+My interests lie in Artificial Intelligence, Robotics, Virtual Reality, Game Devlopment and Programming!
+Talk to me about my interests!
+If I'm not coding, I'm rewatching the Star Wars movies for the 100th time!

 * 🌍  I'm based in Dubai
 * ✉️  You can contact me at [laraibsyed92@gmail.com](mailto:laraibsyed92@gmail.com)